andreamoleri/DataArchitecture/README.md

 settings, write durability, read isolation, and more.
 The official drivers adhere to language best practices and enable the use of the full functionality of the MongoDB deployment.

-#### Using Maven with Spring Boot

 To start with the practical part using Maven, a Java Maven project can be created with Spring Boot.
-It is possible to use Spring Boot to create a Java Maven project even if there is no intention to use the s pecific functionalities of Spring.
+It is possible to use Spring Boot to create a Java Maven project even if there is no intention to use the specific functionalities of Spring.
 Spring Boot offers many conventions and tools for project configuration, greatly simplifying development and dependency management.
 Even if the functionalities of Spring, such as dependency injection or the MVC framework, are not needed, Spring Boot can still provide benefits like integration with embedded servers, convention-based automatic configuration, and tools for dependency management.